mjmcnelis/RKM.jl/README.md

 dy_dt!(f, y; p, kwargs...)
 dy_dt!(f, y; t, p)
 ```
 The first one is for ODEs that depend only on the state variable(s) `y`.
-If the ODE system also depends on time `t` and/or model parameters `p`, they can be passed as keyword arguments.
+The others are for ODEs that also depend on time `t` and/or model parameters `p`.

 In addition, we need to specify the initial state `y0` (either scalar or vector), the initial and final times `t0` and `tf`, the initial time step `dt0`, and model parameters `p` (if any).